PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Our Approach: PolicyCleanse

 \subsection{Trojan Detection}

-Inspired by the above intriguing observations, we propose \name{} to identify the trigger (if an backdoor exists) for a given agent (\textit{a.k.a.} the target agent).
+Inspired by the above observation, we propose \name{} to identify the trigger (if a backdoor exists) for a given agent (\textit{a.k.a.} the target agent).
 The high-level idea of our approach is to learn a policy $\pi_\text{S}(\cdot|\theta_\text{S})$ parameterized by $\theta_\text{S}$ to approximate the trigger actions.
-Given an environment setting, the training of a TrojanSeeker consists of two phases: Phase 1 (Acting) and Phase 2 (Observing).
-The target agent's policy is frozen, \ie, the target agent only executes and does not learn at the same time.
-An overview of \name{} is illustrated in \cref{fig:overview} where the full solution also includes training the TrojanSeeker policy under a parallelism of randomized environments.
+Given an environment setting, the training procedure of a \name{} contains two phases: Phase 1 (Performing) and Phase 2 (Observing).
+The target agent's policy is frozen, \ie, only executes and does not learn at the same time.
+An overview of \name{} is illustrated in \cref{fig:overview}, where the full solution also includes training the \name{} policy under a parallelism of randomized environments.

-\fakeparagraph{The Acting Phase.} The purpose of the first phase (\textit{aka.} the acting phase) is to allow the TrojanSeeker to perform in front of the target agent possible actions that may trigger malicious behaviors of the target agent.
-The training procedure is similar to the common procedure of training an opponent agent in this competitive environment~\cite{competitive}, which is built upon policy gradients such as Proximal Policy Optimization (PPO)~\cite{ppo}.
-Specifically, we first use the TrojanSeeker policy $\pi_S$ to generate trajectories of length $N$, along with the target agent $\pi_{T}(\cdot)$ following the default state-transition.
-We set the $s_{S}^{(N)}$ as the terminal state, which means the TrojanSeeker $\pi_{S}$ only play $N$ steps against the target agent $\pi_{T}(\cdot)$ in this phase.
-The reward of the TrojanSeeker is given by the negation of the target agent's reward at each step, \ie,
+\fakeparagraph{The Performing Phase.} The purpose of the first phase (\textit{a.k.a.} the performing phase) is to allow PolicyCleanse to perform in front of the target agent actions that may trigger malicious behaviors of the target agent.
+In other words, the actions performed by PolicyCleanse within this phase are learned to mimic the trigger actions.
+The learning procedure is similar to the common procedure of training an opponent agent in this competitive environment~\cite{competitive}, which is built upon policy gradients such as Proximal Policy Optimization (PPO)~\cite{ppo}.
+Specifically, we first use the PolicyCleanse policy $\pi_\text{S}$ to generate trajectories of length $N$, along with the target agent $\pi_{\text{T}}(\cdot)$ following the default state-transition.
+We set the $s_{\text{S}}^{(N)}$ as the terminal state, which means the PolicyCleanse $\pi_{\text{S}}$ only play $N$ steps against the target agent $\pi_{\text{T}}(\cdot)$ in this phase and the policy gradients (\ie, PPO) are computed upon these N timesteps, which can be formulated as :

-where $\mathcal R_T$ is the reward function of the target agent given by the default environment following~\cite{competitive}.